-All participants at EuroSTAR Conferences, UKSTAR Conferences (and related events) including EuroSTAR staff, exhibitor staff, volunteers, speakers and attending delegates are required to abide by our Code of Conduct.
+EuroSTAR is a place for conversations, for different perspectives, and for a diverse and worldwide community to share ideas in a space where everyone feels safe and respected.
+All participants in EuroSTAR Conferences (and related events) including EuroSTAR staff, exhibitor staff, volunteers, speakers and attending delegates are required to abide by our Code of Conduct.
 We will not tolerate harassment in any form.

-These behaviours don’t belong at a EuroSTAR Conferences event:
+These behaviours don’t belong at EuroSTAR Conferences events:

 - Verbal comments that reinforce social structures of domination (related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion)

 - Being disruptive during talks or events, deliberate intimidation, stalking or following anyone.

 - Sexual harassment of any kind, including unwelcome sexual attention and inappropriate physical contact or sexual images in public spaces.

 - Invasion of privacy, harassing for photos or recordings of any kind.
 Inappropriate or repetitive contact with other attendees designed to sell your product or service outside of the EXPO booth areas